 How to Improve Inventory Visibility

 - Use RFID or Barcode Scanners: Scanning provides real-time updates as inventory moves from one location to another or within a building.
-These tools reduce labor costs for counting, increase inventory accuracy and add quality control.
+These tools reduce labor costs for counting, increase inventory accuracy, and add quality control.

-email to manage multiple stock locations and sales channels and monitor a supply chain
+multiple stock locations and sales channels and monitor a supply chain is all but impossible.
+Businesses need

-is all but impossible.
-Businesses need digital tools to be successful.
+digital tools to be successful.

-- Add a Warehouse Management System (WMS): A WMS controls warehouse activities, from the overall layout and bin location to picking, packing and cycle counting.
+- Add a Warehouse Management System (WMS): A WMS controls warehouse activities, from the overall layout and bin location to picking, packing, and cycle counting.

-- Use an ERP platform: These robust platforms collect data and manage production, procurement, sales, accounting, inventory and more.
+- Use an ERP platform: These robust platforms collect data and manage production, procurement, sales, accounting, inventory, and more.
 These tools help overcome supply chain disruptions and automatically adjust refill orders as stock levels change.
 ERP controls inventory across locations and channels, including cross-channel transfers.
 To become more proficient in ERP software, learn more about processes managed by ERP.

 - Automate Cycle Counts: Automating wall-to-wall and small-scale counts reduces labor costs and increases inventory and stock-level accuracy.
 Staff will have more time for money-making tasks like fulfilling orders.
 Automation also reduces secondary problems related to stock inaccuracies and indirect costs from data errors.